mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v20.md

 [^16]: The process involved a syncronisation process involving adding front padding for the video file that started second chronologically.
 It is detailed in Appendix X.

 [^17]: Sample journal notes scans are available in Appendix 4.x.

+[^af]: Anastasia's family's experience is covered in more detail in Chapter 5.

+[^crr]: For example in Vignette 4, indication of action of cropping an image using gestures.

 <!-- ## PARTS FROM OTHER CHAPTER THAT ARE USEFUL -->